(1) The following provisions form part of the law of Scotland only.

 (b) referring (in whatever terms) to a document so executed,

-a document signed or subscribed [(or, in the case of an electronic document, authenticated)] by or on behalf of the company in accordance with the provisions of the Requirements of Writing (Scotland) Act 1995 (c 7) has effect as if
+a document signed or subscribed [(or, in the case of an electronic document, authenticated)] by or on behalf of the company in accordance with the provisions of

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.